Miss America protest: Origin of "bra-burning"

 The dramatic, symbolic use of a trash can to dispose of feminine objects caught the media's attention.
 Protest organizer Hanisch said about the Freedom Trash Can afterward, "We had intended to burn it, but the police department, since we were on the boardwalk, wouldn't let us do the burning."
 A story by Lindsy Van Gelder in the New York Post carried a headline "Bra Burners and Miss America".
 Her story drew an analogy between the feminist protest and Vietnam War protesters who burned their draft cards.
 Individuals who were present said that no one burned a bra nor did anyone take off her bra.

 However, respected author Joseph Campbell found a local news story reporting that articles were in fact burned, and a witness corroborating the news story.
 The article and the witness contradicted the feminists' statements, stating that lingerie was in fact burned at least briefly that day.
 An article on page 4 of the Atlantic City Press reported, "Bra-burners blitz boardwalk".
 It stated, "As the bras, girdles, falsies, curlers, and copies of popular women's magazines burned in the Freedom Trash Can, the demonstration reached the pinnacle of ridicule when the participants paraded a small lamb wearing a gold banner worded Miss America."
 A second story in the same newspaper written by Jon Katz did not mention burning lingerie, but Campbell interviewed Katz.
 Katz, who was present that day, confirmed that bras and other items had been set on fire: "...the fire was small, and quickly was extinguished."
 The feminists insisted afterward that the story was wrong.

-The parallel between protesters burning their draft cards and women burning their bras were encouraged by organizers including Robin Morgan.
-The phrase became headline material and was quickly associated with women who chose to go braless.
-Feminism and "bra-burning" then became linked in popular culture.

 Deborah J. Cohan, an associate professor of sociology at the University of South Carolina, Beaufort, believes that bra-burning has become negatively associated with feminism.